hewigovens/Pythonic.swift/README.md

 println(max(numbers)) // 5
 ```

 See the test suite <a href="https://github.com/practicalswift/pythonic-swift/blob/master/Pythonic-test.swift">Pythonic-test.swift</a> for more examples.
+Questions?
+Get in touch on Twitter <a href="https://twitter.com/practicalswift">@practicalswift</a>.

 ### Getting started